Toxirrrr/Toxirrrr/README.md

 * 💻 Full-Stack Developer
 * ⚡ Strong Frontend Background
 * 🧠 Interested in Product Engineering and System Design
-* 🤖 Using AI-assisted development workflows with Claude and Codex
 * 🚀 Focused on building reliable and maintainable software

 ---